 Q: Can I set up a FOAP in advance?

 A: Yes as long as certain criteria is met.
-Please contact Robert Ness for further information on our Advance account policy and procedure.
+Please contact Nuzhat Saleem for further information on our Advance account policy and procedure.

 In addition, Research Finance cannot back date in Banner.
 If an advance FOAP is required, we must know the appropriate start date before we establish in Banner, otherwise the standard procedure will be to input the start date as the true project start date as indicated on the NOA or agreement.